 Technology has reshaped virtually all aspects of human life.
 Today, even people in the construction sector pay homage to modern technological marvels.
 They have found a way of integrating modern technology into their daily operations since it helps make their work easier.
+Tools such as belt sanders and other electrical accessories have become irreplacable in today’s world.
 Also, most of the companies have been able to thrive due to a reduction in production and operational costs.
 Hence, technology is the new black.
 The most familiar form of innovation in the construction industry is the PT Blink technology that helps cut down building costs of skyscrapers by half their original expenditure.

 By using the PT Blink technology, contractors and engineers can complete their projects using shorter timeframes, primarily because they make use of off-site assembled building steel frames.
 Apart from PT Blink technology, other recent marvels have taken the construction sector by storm.
 They include:-

 - GPS and machine guidance for small building works;

 - On-site drone surveillance and three-dimensional laser scanning;

 - Large scale use of internet Wi-Fi in construction sites.

 GPS And Machine Guidance For Small Construction Works